nina-weng/detecting_causes_of_gender_bias_chest_xrays/README.md

 (*Well, you need to edit the image a bit to make it like this;)*)

+#TODO
+When specify dataset as ['NIH','chexpert'], the plotting has index errors.
+Fix it!!

 ## Detecting the Causes
 ### 1. Representation Bias (Imbalance Dataset)